ChicoBitcoinJoe/community/README.md

 # Community

-This repo is an implementation of a *Reddit-like* site using the Share Platform.
+This repo is an implementation of a *Reddit-like* site using Ethereum, Ipfs and the Share Platform (A collection of smart contracts on the Ethereum blockchain).
 A presentation about Community can be found at [this slide show](https://docs.google.com/presentation/d/1oiCmJcrn15-kK3xS-UzPbx5M1LAyRlGRRJ6q4qllw0E/edit?usp=sharing).
 Features include:

+- AutoModeration
 - Ad Free
-- AutoModeration
 - Material Design UX
 - User data stays local
 - Sybil/Brigade Resistance